 Expand the Vanpool program and conduct targeted outreach to essential and shift workers and enhance multilingual outreach.

 Way to Go Partnership

-transportation management associations have in-depth support regionwide efforts.
+Allows focused transportation transportation management associations have in-depth support regionwide efforts.

 Increase collaboration with community-based organizations and to use memorandum of understandings between partners to identify equity and engagement goals.